Acral lentiginous melanoma is sometimes called acral melanoma. It is a subtype of melanoma that appears on the:

 Acral Lentiginous Melanoma Risks

 Because acral lentiginous melanoma isn’t a result of increased sun exposure, genetics may be a contributing factor to its development.
 If you know of a family member who was diagnosed with acral lentiginous melanoma, you may be at a greater risk for the condition as well.

 Acral lentiginous melanoma death rates are higher than with other types of melanoma because it often goes unnoticed for so long.
 This is why it is important to talk to your doctor any time you notice changes in your skin that aren’t temporary.

 It’s also important to note that men are more likely than women to have large growths at the point of diagnosis.

 Acral lentiginous melanoma is a treatable skin cancer when your doctor catches it early.
 The goal of treating acral lentiginous melanoma is to carefully remove the cancer cells from your body while preserving as much of the surrounding skin as possible.
 Your doctor will also want to ensure that the cancer doesn't return.
 Your long-term care plan may include more frequent skin checks to ensure no new spots appear.

 Additionally, your doctor will create an individualized care plan that is based on the severity of your skin cancer.
 You are most likely to undergo surgery that completely removes the spot.
 Your doctor may send the growth to a lab for a biopsy to assess the stage of your cancer and ensure that all cancerous cells are gone.

 If your skin cancer goes untreated for too long and metastasizes, it spreads to other parts of your body.
-At that point, your doctor may also suggest treatments like radiation and chemotherapy to kill additional cancer cells.
+At that point, your doctor may also suggest treatments like radiation, chemotherapy, immunotherapy, targeted therapy, or a combination of therapies to kill additional cancer cells.